-It is a translation of your National Driving License.
-This License allows foreigners to drive motor vehicles in a foreign country.
-It usually contains your name, photograph and other essential details in multiple languages so that it is understandable to most of the local officials of the countries you visit.
+What is an International Driving Permit?The International Driving License or Permit is a translation of your National Driving License which essentially allows foreigners to drive motor vehicles in a foreign country.
+It usually enlists the name, photograph and other essential details in multiple languages so that it is understandable to most of the local officials of the countries.
 International Driving License also certifies that you are authorised to drive a specific category of vehicles in that country and also ensures road safety.
-The permit is valid for one year.
+The International Driving Permit is valid for one year.
 If you are planning to stay in a country for more than three months, you must contact their embassy to make arrangements for a valid driving license.

 International Driving License (IDL) can come in handy in situations like:

-Verify driver with photo identification
+- Verifying driver with photo identification

-Motor insurance claims
+- Motor insurance claims

-Driving eligibility in Singapore varies for short term and long term visitors.
-Possession of an International Driving License makes the entire process very easy and hassle-free.
+Can Tourists Drive Freely in Singapore?Driving eligibility in Singapore varies for short term and long term visitors.
+Possession of an International Driving License in Singapore makes the entire process very easy and hassle-free.
 So, you should know when you are required to possess one.

 Driving in Singapore for Short Term Visitors (less than 12 months):